ezraaslan1/Maze-Solving-Algorithm/README.md

 # Maze-Solving-Algorithm
 My own original algorithm to solve grid-based mazes.
 This program first generates a random maze using Wilson's algorithm.
 The actual solving part works to optimize pathfinding by eliminating impossible sections.
+It recognizes these "passages" (places where the quadrants intersect), and uses a pathfinding algorithm similar to A* to trace lines between different sections.
+This helps optimize the pathfinding because it eliminates impossible paths before having to travel them.